-Prior to the Company's de-designation of the interest rate swaps as cash flow hedges, the interest rate swaps were considered highly effective, with no amount of ineffectiveness recorded into earnings.
-The changes in the fair value of the interest rate swaps have been included in other comprehensive loss in the consolidated statements of comprehensive income (loss) through the first quarter of 2020, and have been recorded as an adjustment to interest expense in the consolidated statements of operations in the periods thereafter.
+Prior to the Company's de-designation of the interest rate swaps as a cash flow hedge, the interest rate swaps were considered highly effective, with no amount of ineffectiveness recorded into earnings.
+The change in the fair value of the interest rate swaps are recorded as an adjustment to interest expense in the consolidated statements of operations.
 The cash flows associated with the interest rate swaps have been recognized as an adjustment to interest expense in the consolidated statements of operations: